102-128 East Eighth Avenue & 721 Cumberland Street

 The minutes from the Dec 13th, 2022 New Westminster Design Panel Presentation/Review ,can you advise when they will be posted on line ?

-Jon asked about 1 year ago
+Jon asked almost 2 years ago

 Thank you for your inquiry.
 The minutes would need to be adopted by the New Westminster Design Panel before they can be posted.
 Usually minutes are placed on the agenda of the next meeting for consideration of adoption.